 Discrimination in job interviews and in employment applications is prohibited, but it is still widespread in Québec.
 The Commission has published legal opinions concerning the principles all employers are subject to when hiring, and has also developed tools for employers and job seekers.

 Over the past 30 years, the Commission published several studies and opinions on discrimination based on religion, management of religious diversity as well as reasonable accommodation and religion.
 Based on its expertise, as well as its past legal opinions founded on Québec, Canadian and international law, the Commission has, among other things, analyzed and commented on Bill 21 on the secularism of the State as well as other previous bills that sought to frame the religious neutrality of the State and requests for religious accommodation.

 Since 2005, the Commission has addressed the plight of live-in caregivers and migrant farm workers in Québec.The Commission also works, since 2008, with the Comité interministériel permanent sur la protection des travailleurs étrangers temporaires peu specialisés and, since 2019, with the Table de concertation des travailleurs étrangers temporaires, chaired by AGRIcarrières.

 Students with disabilities face many barriers in accessing appropriate educational activities and services.
 The Commission has taken a position on this issue on several occasions, notably by proposing an organisational framework to promote learning and educational success for these students in primary and secondary levels.
 It has also documented the systemic obstacles they face and proposed several recommendations to the main stakeholders in the Québec school system.

-In 2004, the Commission established a committee on homelessness that included representatives from the City of Montréal and community organizations.
-This work led to the implementation of a number of initiatives designed to help the homeless, including the creation of the specialized legal aid clinic Droits Devant (in French only) and l’Équipe de médiation urbaine.
+In 2005, the Commission established a committee on homelessness that included representatives from the City of Montréal and community organizations.
+This work led to the implementation of a number of initiatives designed to help the homeless, including the creation of the specialized legal aid clinic Droits Devant and l’Équipe de médiation urbaine.